 - 1. Coverage Shall Include:

 - A. All owned vehicles

 - B. Hired car and non-ownership liability coverage

 - C. Statutory No-Fault coverage

 PROFESSIONAL LIABILITY INSURANCE (e.g. MALPRACTICE INSURANCE)

-Professional liability insurance in the amount of no less than ONE MILLION AND NO/100 (\$1,000,000.00) DOLLARS than ten (10) days prior to the effective date and time of cancellation or non-renewal.
+Professional liability insurance in the amount of no less than ONE MILLION AND NO/100 (\$1,000,000.00) DOLLARS the COLLEGE.

 ADDITIONAL CONDITIONS OF INSURANCE: